rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 Q. Default Environment Variables by Jenkins & How to introduce custom environment variables?
 Ans: Jenkins provides several environment variables by default like - BRANCH_NAME, BUILD_NUMBER, BUILD_TAG, WORKSPACE, etc.

-Q. Name a Jenkins environment variable you have used in a shell script or batch file.
+*Name a Jenkins environment variable you have used in a shell script or batch file.
 There are numerous environment variables that are available by default in any Jenkins build job.
 A few commonly used ones include:
 $BRANCH_NAME
 $BUILD_NUMBER